MaruvkaLab/MSMuTect_4/README.md

 MSMuTect can generate a vcf file with the results in addition to the regular output (a tsv file).
 The vcf file will include every locus that had an alternate allele in either the tumor or the normal sample.
 However, every locus that is not called as a mutation will be marked as filtered in the filter column of the vcf file, with the resulting call (ex.
 NM, INS, AN, etc.) as the filter
-# Changes, Pull Requests, and Compiling the Binary Executable
-Users should typically install MSMuTect as described in the "Installation" section.
-However, if you wish to make changes, this is also practicable.
-The code is straightforward and the entry point is in src/Entry/main.py.
-When making changes, you don't need to recompile the code every time: simply don't run build.sh and msmutect.sh will use the python files directly.
-If you add any interesting features, we would be grateful if you could share them with us by emailing us or opening a pull request.
-If you did run build.sh and want to revert the .pyx files to python files, run reverse_rename.sh.
-If for some reason you would like to compile a binary executable, this is a little tricky and not recommended.
-The most important thing to understand is that there are two levels of compilation:
-1. Compiling every individual module.
-This is purely to improve performance.
-It is not neccesary to run msmutect.sh
-2. Compiling the binary executable so that it can be run by itself.

-The steps to create the binary executable are as follows:
-1. Run build.sh to create compile the individual python modules
-2. Go to pyinstaller_build
-3. Update the paths in build.sh (this is the build.sh in pyinstaller_build, not the one in the top level directory)
-4. Run build.sh.
-The resulting executable will be put in pyinstaller_build/dist

 # Publication and Citation